 Time: Pre-movie seating starts at 6:30 p.m.; movies start at dusk.

 Parking: King County charges $5 per car

-Sundquist Family Movies in the Park – Everett
+Sundquist Family Movies in the Park – Snohomish

-Starting on July 9, families in the North Sound can take in family flicks under the stars at Willis Tucker Community Park.
-Be sure to arrive early for the pre-movie entertainment provided by BridgeCity Church.
-If you forget to pack snacks, the Mill Creek Lions Club will be selling movie snacks (think popcorn, candy, soda and water).
-Plus, the Sno-Isle Library’s Bookmobile will be on hand with books related to the movies shown on-screen.
+Starting on July 13, families in the North Sound can take in family flicks under the stars at Willis Tucker Community Park.
+Be sure to arrive early for the pre-movie entertainment provided by BridgeCity Church, North End Jazz and Community Transit.
+If you forget to pack snacks, the Mill Creek Lions Club will once again be selling movie snacks (think popcorn, candy, soda and water).
 Seating is on the grass, so low-back chairs and blankets are recommended.

 6705 Puget Park Dr.